ECCC-MSC/open-data/docs/msc-data/nwp_geps/readme_geps-geomet_en.md

 # GEPS data available on MSC GeoMet

 MSC GeoMet provides access to data produced by the Global Ensemble Prediction System (GEPS) model.
-Users can build mobile apps, create interactive web maps, and display and animate GEPS data using MSC GeoMet's various services.
+Users can build mobile apps, create interactive web maps, and display and animate weather radar layers in desktop software.

 ## Access to the geospatial web services